sianchilcott/Development-and-Application-of-an-Arctic-Sea-Ice-Emulator-Journal-Article-2024/README.md

 Data: The scripts in this repository is setup to run using only the datasets described in the adjoining paper.
 This version does not support flexible data types.
 It can only be run using the CMIP6 models outlined in the paper over the 1850-2100 time period, alongside the observational datasets referenced, the MAGICC global-mean surface temperature ensemble and the RCMIP CO2 emission datasets.

 The framework requires each script to be run separately in a specific order (defined in [1], [2] and [3]), using the data described under the ‘Data’ section above.
-Our setup does not currently support other datasets than those described in Section 2 of the adjoining paper, however the setup does allow other CMIP6 models than those currently used to run the setup.
+Our setup does not currently support other datasets than those described in Section 2 of the adjoining paper, however the setup does accomodate other CMIP6 models and their ensembles than those currently used to run the setup.
 The following paragraph indicates the order in which each script can be run to reimplement the method in the paper:

 [1] All files ending in ‘parameterisation.m’, are the parameterisations that make up the emulator and are referred to in the manuscript.
 These scripts must be run first, in any order.
 - CMIP6_Arctic_Amplification_Parameterisation.m (Section 2.3)